 The candidate list editor lists the term candidates in a table.
 The table contains the following columns:

-▪Target: The target term.
+- Target: The target term.
 You can either type translations for the candidates.
-To make memoQ fill in the cells: Click Look up terms now.
+To add one from the Occurrences field: Right-click the occurrence, and from the menu, choose Add as Target.
+To make memoQ fill in the cells: On the ribbon, click the Look up terms now button.

 Within the same status, candidates are listed in a descending order by score.
 If two candidates have the same score (which is almost impossible), they are sorted by frequency (also in a descending order).